massimilianofurlan/algorithmic_pricing/README.md

 Pkg.add("PrettyTables");
 ```
 ### Licence
-The code is released under the GNU Affero General Public License v3.0.
+This code is released under the GNU Affero General Public License v3.0.
 If you find it useful, cite it as below.
 ```
 @software{Massimiliano_Algorithmic_pricing_Replication,
   author = {Massimiliano, Furlan},